MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 ### Enable bot for Teams

-You must enable the Teams channel to let the bot to interact with Microsoft Teams.
+You must enable the Teams channel to let the bot interact with Microsoft Teams.

 #### To enable bot app for Teams